 As with most things in Japan, those who take the time and trouble to plan ahead usually have an advantage when the time comes.
 Also — and perhaps more pertinently — the hiring process for many roles in Japan is somewhat protracted.
-So, if you’re considering changing jobs in April, then late November or early December is probably a good time to start working on your applications.
+So, if you’re considering changing jobs in April, then December/January is probably a good time to start working on your applications.

 Most Japanese firms, and especially those in the education sector, do not like to leave things to the last minute.
 As such, the process, from my own experience. seems to follow this kind of rough timeline.